Gambling and online casinos in Nauru

 Nauru is a country with a strong Christian tradition and low population density.

-Society is conservative, but not fanatically religious,
+The society is conservative, but not fanatically religious, so the attitude towards gambling is neutral.

-as a form of entertainment and a way to make money with limited employment opportunities.
+Most residents perceive online gambling as a form of entertainment and a way to earn money with limited employment opportunities.

 the scale of the event is difficult to estimate.

-Local churches and community organizations
+Local churches and community organizations are urging caution, but not a total ban.

 Prospects

-including licensing of fintech companies, crypto exchanges and online gambling.
+In recent years, the Nauru government has shown interest in creating a "digital services hub" involving the licensing of fintech companies, crypto exchanges and online gambling.

 Possible steps until 2030:- the adoption of the Nauru eGaming Act;